 October to March is really comfortable in Tucson.
 Sometime between April and June, the temperature kicks up above 100° F, and you can expect to notice the "dry heat."
 Many Tucson rentals may have "swamp coolers" (evaporative coolers) and/or air conditioning.
 Swamp coolers work well except during July and August when the humidity rises due to the "monsoon season."
 Swamp coolers are also troubling for those with allergies or asthma.
 Air conditioning is very nice unless you plan to be elsewhere in the summer.

 The beginning of Monsoon Season is officially June 15 but tradition has it falling on el Dia de San Juan, June 24.
+It usually dries up in September until winter rains come in December.

 TRANSPORTATION